garywiz/chaperone/README.md

   to handle log-file rotation, duplication to stdout/stderr, and full Linux logging facility, severity support.
 No syslog daemon is required in your container.
-* The ability to start up system services, with options for per-service environment variables, restart options, and stdout/stderr capture either to the log service or stdout.
+* The ability to start up system services in dependency order, with options for per-service environment variables, restart options, and stdout/stderr capture either to the log service or stdout.
 * A built-in cron scheduling service.
 * Emulation of systemd notifications (sd_notify) so services can post